ElgoogUdiab/leetcode_journey/16/readme.md

 # 3Sum Closest

-Since we've already done the 3sum problem, this problem is a easy piece of cake.
+Since we've already done [3sum](/15), this problem is a easy piece of cake.

 Solution [here](solution.cpp)